 Be the caregiver who talks with the doctors

 There’s a good chance that the person you care for sees more than one doctor.
-So, your loved one may be taking a regular medicine, or more than one.
+Your loved one may be taking a regular medicine, or more than one.

 For help managing multiple medicines, speak with every healthcare provider who treats your loved one and might write a prescription.
 Each needs to know what other medicines your loved one takes and why, along with their scheduling.